 - Start-Up Problems: Does your furnace not turn on when it drops below the indicated temperature on your thermostat?
 Are you hearing clicking noises on start-up?
 These issues often signal an upcoming furnace breakdown.
 So, if you ever notice them, give us a call at (978) 664-5023.

 Fortunately, no matter the scope or size of the problem, Royal Air Systems, Inc. can handle your furnace repair.
-Though we do most of our work in Andover, Lexington, and North Reading, we are also well known and trusted throughout the surrounding areas.
+Though we do most of our work in North Reading, Lexington, and Andover, we are also well known and trusted throughout the surrounding areas.

 The Top 5 Causes of Furnace Failure

 It’s important that homeowners understand what parts of their furnace are most likely to fail.
 This can better prepare them to communicate with us about their heating problems.
-When fixing heating systems in North Reading, we often find the following culprits, some of which can save you a service call:
+When fixing heating systems in Andover, we often find the following culprits, some of which can save you a service call:

 - Clogged Filters: When was the last time you swapped out your furnace filter?
 If the answer is more than a few weeks ago, it might be time to check it, especially if you have more than one pet that sheds heavily.
 When running, your heating system pulls in dust, dander, and dirt.
 This is kept out of the mechanical parts by your furnace filter.
 A clogged filter restricts airflow, making your heating system work harder and eventually begin to cycle on and off.
 Replacing it not only helps efficiency, but also improves air quality.